Now more than ever,

 Previously health and security were often seen as 'someone else’s job'.
 The COVID-19 crisis has stressed their wider importance.
 Health and security advisors are now fully recognised as integral to leadership, not only during a crisis but also in ensuring business continuity.

-There is no sign that such interest will tail off after the pandemic.
+Post pandemic we see an even greater focus on health, safety and employee wellbeing.
 According to research by the International SOS Foundation ‘CHO 2030: Addressing the employee health needs of the future’, the scope and responsibilities of organisational health and safety are expected to change in the next 10 years, and it is the leadership who will have to face the challenges ahead:

 of them sees the future role of health in their organisation being part of the C-Suite